 Large Final Emitters (LFEs) are those facilities that emit 50,000 tonnes (50 kT) or more of carbon dioxide (CO2) equivalents per year.
 These facilities are required to report their greenhouse gas (GHG) emissions to Statistics Canada.
-In 2015, Manitoba had 10 LFEs.
-(Prior to 2009, the reporting limit was 100 kT)
+In 2009, the reporting threshold was reduced from 100 kT to 50 kT.
+This made the reporting more stringent.

 - An average car generates about 4.5 tonnes per year